The fragrant smoke of incense and turmeric swirl in the air around you. A monk crosses a dusty road in his saffron robe.

 Whether you’re in the busy unpaved streets of Kathmandu, or trekking among the snow-capped Himalayas, there’s no denying that Nepal can be a rugged environment for your camera.

-Many travelers have claims of permanently damaging electronics in the high altitude.
-Most commonly-reported is unusual battery draining.
+Many travelers tell tales of permanently damaging their gear in the high altitude.
+One of the most commonly reported issues is unusual battery draining.

-There's no worse feeling than getting your first glimpse of Mount Everest, only to discover your battery has gone flat.
+There's no worse feeling than getting your first glimpse of Mount Everest, only to discover your battery has died.

 Pack extra batteries and if possible, get insurance on your camera and treat it with extra care in the cold.

-Don’t forget a travel adapter for your charger and remember to clean your gear frequently – you’ll often be around dust and smoke here in Nepal.
+Don’t forget a travel adapter for your charger and remember to clean your gear frequently – you’ll often be around dust and smoke.

 Finally, don’t forget to pack extra memory cards, because you’re going to be in photo heaven.